SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/index.md

 * [The Month tab](#month)
 * [The View tab](#view)

-Click the word **Diary** in the Navigator and select a time period from the list that appears.
+Click the word **Diary** in the Navigator and select a time period from the list.

 You can [create, edit, move, and delete follow-ups][13] directly in these tabs.
 Click and drag a follow-up to reschedule it.